 This ambitious hymn is an adaptation of the lyrics given in revelation to Joseph Smith in D&C 84:99-102.
-From a compositional standpoint I’m reasonably satisfied with the music (which was conceived as a setting for other lyrics), but I had no idea it might also serve for this text.
-I’ll just qualify this music by stating that it’s a good-faith effort and doesn’t aspire to actually be the intended musical vehicle for the “new song” mentioned in the preceding introductory verse:
+From a compositional standpoint I'm reasonably satisfied with the music (which was conceived as a setting for other lyrics), but I had no idea it might also serve for this text.
+I'll just qualify this music by stating that it's a good-faith effort and doesn't aspire to actually be the intended musical vehicle for the "new song" mentioned in the following introductory verse:

 98 Until all shall know me, who remain, even from the least unto the greatest, and shall be filled with the knowledge of the Lord, and shall see eye to eye, and shall lift up their voice, and with the voice together sing this new song, saying: